 One way in which telemedicine helps patients in making decisions is by giving them easy access to information.
 With patient decision aids and other such tools, people can find help and knowledge about their treatment options in details.
 In fact, you won’t just be able to find articles and blogs written by medical experts but can also get information about other patients who have faced the same challenges and the options which worked for them.

-Most medical practitioners are now digital telemedicine app into their practice as it gives patients the opportunity to discuss their condition, its implications and treatment plans without having to visit the healthcare facility.
+Most medical practitioners are now digital telehealth platform into their practice as it gives patients the opportunity to discuss their condition, its implications and treatment plans without having to visit the healthcare facility.
 Instead of spending hours in the hospital waiting for a doctor’s second opinion, you can go for a video call and get the best feedback possible.

 Limitations of Telemedicine in Patient Decision Making